-On October 13, Ukrainian President Volodymyr warned against Russia’s “increasing allegiance” with North Korea.
+On October 13, Ukrainian President Volodymyr Zelensky warned against Russia’s “increasing allegiance” with North Korea.
 He said that it had gone beyond just supplying weapons and was now “actually transferring people from North Korea into the occupying forces.”

 Zelensky made his statement days after reports claimed that several North Korean officers were killed in an Ukrainian missile strike on occupied Ukraine.
 This sparked speculation about how involved Pyongyang is in Russia’s full scale invasion.